 Grease and line a shallow baking tin.
 The one I used measured 10 x 7½ inches, depth 1½ inches.

-Add the egg yolks, gluten free flour and xanthan gum and with a large spoon give everything a good mix.
+Add the egg yolks, gluten free flour and xanthan gum and give everything a good stir until everything is mixed together.

 Transfer the mixture into the prepared tray, spread out evenly and flatten down with a fork.